 All Richmond County third-fifth graders are required to submit a Science Fair Project.
-Warren Road's Science Fair will be held on January 25, 2023.
-Projects will not be accepted for judging after the morning of Jan.
-18.
+Glenn Hills Elementary School Science Fair will be held on December 4, 2024.
+Projects will not be accepted for judging after the morning of Dec.
+2, 2024.
+All projects are due to be turned into your child's teacher on or before November 14, 2024.
+No exceptions!!

-Your child will need a composition journal to be used as a log book, a 3-prong folder or clear folder for the typed formal report, and finally a backboard for display of their project.
+Your child will need a composition journal to be used as a logbook, a 3-prong folder or clear folder for the typed formal report, and finally a backboard for display of their project.
 The following packet of information attached to this letter is provided to assist you in helping your child with their Science Fair project.
 Inside you will find information on selecting a topic, research questions, how to do research, forming hypotheses, and directions on testing those hypotheses.
 You will see information on how to collect data and the proper way to set up a display board.
 I have also included a page with websites of science project ideas that I hope is helpful in getting you started.
-Please be sure that your project is an experiment and not a model (no volcanoes, etc) and there should be no photos showing any body part including hands on your display board.
+Please be sure that your project is an experiment and not a model (no volcanoes, etc.) and there should be no photos showing any body part including hands on your display board.
 Take pictures of the actual experiment only.
 Per Richmond County, please do not do any experiments on vertebrate animals or humans (this includes taste tests) or anything having to do with growing mold.

-All information gathered should be written in their composition journal (log book).
+All information gathered should be written in their composition journal (logbook).
 That is where I will look for all assignments from the checkpoints listed on the back of this letter.
 This packet and/or any of the sheets inside do not need to be returned to me; it was created to help guide you in the right direction.
 Be sure to hold onto this packet and keep in a safe place, as no replacement packets will be given out due to the budget (copies, paper...).
 If lost, feel free to use the Internet as another resource or guide, as well.

-I have also attached list of due dates.
+I have also attached a list of due dates.
 On those dates I will check your child's work on only the assignments listed for that particular date.
 Each due date will count as a grade, and then will be averaged to count as a quiz grade.
+The final completed project will count as two test grades in science, so be sure all the needed components are there.
 Please make sure that your little scientist is turning in their information by the required due dates listed below!
 Please allow your child to assume as much responsibility as possible for the project.
 They will need your assistance, but I do not want you to do it for them.
 For example, when your child writes the report to accompany the project, you should proofread the written report, make suggestions, and offer assistance in typing the report.

-If you have any questions, do not hesitate to call.
+If you have any questions, do not hesitate to call, text, write a note or class dojo me.